SkylineCommunications/dataminer-docs/connector-help/connector_help/QBit Q806.md

 # Qbit Q806

-This is an SNMP driver for the **Qbit Q806 redundancy switch**.It can be used to display and configure information of this device.
+This is an SNMP driver for the **Qbit Q806 redundancy switch**.
+It can be used to display and configure information of this device.

 ## About